cloudflare/cloudflare-docs/products/cloudflare-one/src/content/setup/index.md

 # Quick start

-To get started with Cloudflare for Teams, your first step will be to create a Cloudflare account.
+You can begin using Cloudflare for Teams by creating a Cloudflare account.

 1. Navigate to the [Cloudflare for Teams](https://www.cloudflare.com/teams/) website and click **Get started**.